g-Matteo/Projet-OptimisIA/README.md

 ```

 ## Generate fake verbatims
 This program generates new verbatims and their real tones.
-The verbatims and their tones are appended to `generated_verbatims.txt`.
 ```
-python verbatim_generator.py
+python verbatim_generator.py output_file.txt number_of_verbatims
 ```

 ## Launch the classification pipeline